 Hearing aids in their simplest form pick up sound through a microphone, then digitally process it into the ear through a speaker, or what we call a receiver to help the wearer with their hearing loss.
 All hearing aids have a digital chip and a set algorithm or prescription to change the sound going into the ear.
-Most hearing aids that are fit by an Audiologist have complex prescriptions that are determined and set during the hearing exam.
+Most hearing aids that are fit by an audiologist have complex prescriptions that are determined and set during the hearing exam.

 Different Styles of Hearing Aids